-In one of the most electric sessions of Press Publish NYC, creators were treated to an intimate, unscripted conversation with Casey Neistat—filmmaker, vlogger, and one of YouTube’s most influential voices.
-Moderated by Colin and Samir, the session was equal parts retrospective, therapy, and masterclass.
+In one of the most electric sessions of Press Publish NYC, Colin and Samir sat down with Casey Neistat—filmmaker, vlogger, and one of YouTube’s most influential voices.
+The session was equal parts retrospective, therapy, and masterclass.
 Neistat peeled back the layers of his creative journey, from the peak of daily vlogging fame to his deliberate retreat into fatherhood and offered a candid critique of the current state of the creator economy.
-The room buzzed with nostalgia, laughter, and hard truths as Casey shared stories, philosophies, and provocations that left attendees rethinking their own creative paths.

 If You Read One Thing, Read This: